 Let’s take a break from the seaside and do a little shopping!
 Santa Cruz is a popular tourist destination so of course there are lots of little trinket shops scattered around.
 But these shopping areas are still filled with a lot of charm and there are many local favorite stores as well.

 The downtown area has seen a lot of changes in the past (nearly) 30 years since the disastrous 1989 earthquake damaged or destroyed many of the old buildings.
 The hippie town has gotten a bit more stylish but there is still a little funkiness to keep things real.

 Capitola Village is another popular place to stroll around and pop into shops.
 Clothing boutiques and specialty shops are common here.
+Shopping is probably one of the most popular things to do in Capitola but you can also go for a long walk on the beach or surf at the different point breaks.
 The neighborhood is surrounded by seacliffs and sand, adding a lot of charm to the area.

 Sprinkled among the shops you’ll find lots of tasty places to eat.
 Which leads us to our next idea!

 Like any good town, Santa Cruz has a huge range of eateries.
 Old favorites and new places, hole in the wall joints and upscale restaurants.
+There is a wide variety of places to eat in Santa Cruz.
 Here are a few spots we would suggest checking out:

 - I can’t go anywhere near Santa Cruz without making a detour to Tacos Moreno, a hole in the wall taco heaven.
 Their salsa is just perfect.
 The vegetarian taco with beans and cheese is basically a simple vehicle to showcase their garlic-y salsa but the carne asada taco is awesome too.